backstage/backstage/plugins/adr-backend/README.md

 - Provides a `DefaultAdrCollatorFactory`, which can be used in the search backend to index ADR documents associated with entities to your Backstage Search.

-- Provides endpoints that use UrlReaders for getting a ADR documents (used in the [ADR frontend plugin](../adr/README.md)).
+- Provides endpoints that use UrlReaders for getting ADR documents (used in the [ADR frontend plugin](../adr/README.md)).

 ## Indexing ADR documents for search